babelsociety/website/content/manifest/index.md

 Take for example a proposal in which you want to build a dam in order to divert a river to make an area more fertile.
 Suppose the river passes through a small town, but the flow is interrupted by the dam.

 In this context the town people will have a substantial weight in the discussion, as the river could be their primary source of water.
 The proposal should also benefit them and include an alternative source of water in the project if needed.
-Another important weight will be the civil engineers, who can evaluate the feasibility of the dam, the geologists to evaluate the environmental impact, but also the farmers who will use the water to grow new products.
+Another important weight will be given to civil engineers that can evaluate the feasibility of the dam, geologists to evaluate the environmental impact, but also farmers who will use the water to grow new products.
 In order to build the dam it is essential that all parties are in agreement and that a solution is found that does not harm anyone but rather enriches society as a whole.

 Achieving consensus is in perfect harmony with a collaborative society, where the well-being of all is more important than individual interests.